jeremiah9020/input-switch-windows/README.md

-# input-switch-windows
+# ddccli
-Used to switch display inputs using DDC
+Used to switch display inputs using DDC on windows